AstroiLL/tbot/README.md

 # tBot

-A simple bot for Telegram that have basic functionality.
+A simple Telegram bot with basic functionality.

 ## Features